Prashant238107/moniepoint/README.md

 - `kvstore.wal.max-size-bytes`: The maximum size a WAL file can reach before triggering a flush.
 - `kvstore.compaction.trigger.file-count`: The number of SSTables that must exist before the compaction service will run.
 - `kvstore.cluster.nodes`: A comma-separated list of all nodes in the cluster.
+- `kvstore.cluster.replication-factor`: The total number of copies to keep for each piece of data (e.g., 3).
 - `kvstore.cluster.current-node-url`: The URL of the specific node instance being run (used for self-identification).

 ## How to Run